buildownai/buildown.ai/content/book/chapter_10/using_qwen_7b.md

 ---
 title: Evaluating Qwen Coder 7b
-description: This chapter evaluates the performance of the Qwen Coder 7B model with different temperature settings for data generation and retrieval tasks.
+description: This chapter evaluates the performance of the Qwen Coder 7B model with different settings.
 keywords:
 - Qwen Coder 7B
 - Model Evaluation
 - Temperature Settings
-- Data Generation
-- Query Results
 ---

-In this chapter, you'll dive into the fascinating world of evaluating a custom AI model based on **Qwen Coder 7B**.
-We’ll explore how adjusting the temperature parameter influences the quality and naturalness of generated data and query results.

-You will learn about:

-1. **Creating Custom Models**: Discover how to build your own version of Qwen Coder 7B with a larger context size, using Docker and Ollama commands.
-2. **Temperature Settings**: Understand the impact of setting the model's temperature to both low (0.01) and high (1) values during evaluation.
-3. **Data Generation**: See how different temperatures affect the creation of question-answer pairs and graph generation processes.
-4. **Query Results Analysis**: Examine tables comparing query results across various versions, highlighting accuracy and naturalness.

-Join us as we uncover the nuances of model performance tuning and gain insights into making your AI creations more effective and user-friendly!
+In this chapter, you will explore how to fine-tune and evaluate the Qwen Coder 7B model by adjusting its temperature setting.
+You'll learn about creating a custom Docker image for your AI model and testing it with different configurations.
+We’ll dive into two scenarios: one where the temperature is set very low (0.01) and another where it’s set to a higher value (1).

+You will see how these settings affect data generation, query results, and overall performance.
+The chapter includes detailed tables comparing the outcomes of each scenario, helping you understand which setting works best for your specific use case.

+By reading this chapter, you'll gain insights into optimizing AI models for better accuracy and naturalness in responses.
+So, if you're curious about how to tweak your model settings for optimal results, keep reading!